 The bill amends Section 47-314 of the Idaho Code, which pertains to the Oil and Gas Conservation Commission.
-Key changes include the requirement that one of the four members appointed by the governor must have at least five years of experience in the oil and gas industry, rather than just being knowledgeable in oil and gas matters and holding a degree in geosciences or engineering.
+Key changes include the qualifications for one of the governor-appointed members, who must now have either a college degree in geosciences or engineering or at least five years of experience in the oil and gas industry, replacing the previous requirement of being knowledgeable in oil and gas matters.
 The bill also clarifies the commission's authority over local regulations, stating that no local ordinance can prohibit oil and gas extraction, although reasonable local provisions for public health and safety are allowed.
-Additionally, the commission is granted the power to enforce rules and regulations necessary for the act's implementation.

 Statutes affected: Bill Text: 47-314